stefan-balke/jsd/README.md

   - PatMetheny_MidnightVoyage_Orig == MichaelBrecker_MidnightVoyage_Orig
   - PatMetheny_NothingPersonal_Orig == MichaelBrecker_NothingPersonal_Orig
   --> we only keep the original files (in these cases Michael Brecker)
+* CannonballAdderley_ThisHere_Orig has applause and an intro speech at the beginning an applause at the end which is not annotated as a separate section
+* If you use the dataset in your work, please cite the above mentioned paper.
+* In case you have questions, please feel free to reach out in an issue or by mail!